jithinPattayil/MailChimpwithNodejs-/README.md

 # Mail Chimp node js
-It is  Node js  smtp gmail sending with template
+It is  push data to mail chimp account
 # dependency module

   1) superagent